ganmahmud/ganmahmud/README.md

 ![alt text](images/skill-set-compressed.jpg)
 ### Hello World 👋 This is Mahmud
 I am a full stack developer who builds stuff on the web with Python, PHP and JavaScript.
-Currently working as a Salesforce ☁️ developer and a newbie Rustacean
+Currently working as a Salesforce ☁️ developer and looking to collaborate in Rust

 ---
 ### 📝 Recent Blogposts: